bollerdominik/SpringAssignment/README.md

 - Go to the application directory and start it using `sudo mvn install` `sudo mvn spring-boot:run`
 - Access the application at http://localhost:8090/
 - Create a new user or login via Facebook social login
-- A live version of the application can be found at ToDo
+- A live version of the application can be found at boller.site/SpringAssignment

 #### ToDo
 - Automated tests of the business logic